vyos/vyos-documentation/docs/configuration/highavailability/index.rst

 .. warning:: All items in a sync group should be similarly configured.
-   If one VRRP group is set to a different premption delay or priority, it would result in an endless transition loop.
+   If one VRRP group is set to a different preemption delay or priority, it would result in an endless transition loop.